rzgry/Imageless/README.md

 # Imageless
-A chrome extension that uses the Clarifai API to block images based on user inputted words
+A chrome extension that uses the Clarifai API to block images based on user inputted words.